ltucker284/Basic-Chain/README.md

 directory.

 ## Installing the Application (the chaincode)
-This must be done **after** booting up the blockchain network.
+This must be done **before** booting up the blockchain network.

-After navigating to the `basic-chain/chaincode` directory, run `npm install` to install all of the application dependencies.
+After navigating to the `basic-chain/chaincode/newcc` directory, run `npm install` to install all of the application dependencies.

 ### Credit